ETHMOID BONE ANATOMY

 • Projects from the inferior border of the labyrinth

-• Forms part of the lateral nasal cavity wall
+• Forms part of your lateral nasal cavity wall

 Functions of Conchae